-In April 2019 the Company signed a contract as part of Snowy 2.0 project which has a component denominated in EURO.
-Accordingly the Company has entered into a series of forward foreign exchange agreements, with €429.4 million outstanding at 30 June 2020.
-The purpose of these contracts is to fix the Australian dollar cost of the equipment purchase over the life of the contract up to January 2026.
+In April 2019 the Company signed a contract as part of the Snowy 2.0 project which has a component denominated in EURO.
+Accordingly the Company has entered into a series of foreign exchange contracts, with €375.9 million outstanding at 30 June 2021, plus an additional €1.1 million in miscellaneous contracts.
+The purpose of these contracts is to fix the Australian dollar cost of the equipment purchases over the life of the contracts up to January 2026.